1. HOME

 The answer is to choose something that you genuinely care about, fits the occasion AND that you know your audience will be interested in.

-The goal of writing a persuasive speech is to change or move the audience toward accepting your position on the topic.
+The principal goal behind writing a persuasive speech is to change, or move, the audience toward accepting your position on the topic.
 An essential part of that is knowing exactly what it is you want to achieve.

 There are degrees of change.
 Do you want a little, or a lot?